 After all, Red Hood has connections to the Joker’s origins (as he once donned the hood himself in some of the comics), though the Joker’s origins are muddled at best.
 So the best answer is…maybe.

-But one storyline that needs to be put six feet under is, as previously expressed, Fish Mooney’s tale.
-Evidently, her story arc is doomed to intersect with the nefarious Dollmaker, who sounds like a far more psychotic version of Victor Frankenstein.
+But one storyline that needs to be put six feet under is Fish Mooney’s tale.
+Evidently, her story arc is doomed to intersect with the nefarious Dollmaker, who sounds like a more psychotic version of Victor Frankenstein.
 Say what you want about Dr. Frankenstein, but he at least took parts from dead people.
-But the Dollmaker harvests organs, tissues, and even limbs from living, unwilling donors.
+But the Dollmaker harvests organs, tissues, and limbs from living, unwilling donors.
 But just when I thought Fish might meet her end, she pulls a fast one and pulls out her own eye.
 With a spoon.
 Then stomps on it.

 Thus, Barbara is making an introspective comment: she sees herself as just a pretty entity who tries to use clothes, makeup, and doe eyes to get what she wants.
 To be fair, Catwoman, does use her looks as a lure, but Selina is still growing up and far from the Trinity-esque cat suit-wearing lass most Batman fans recognize her as.
-But thankfully, young Selina here isn’t buying it as she retorts, “What good’s it done you?”
-So to her credit, even Selina recognizes the flaw in being just a surface-minded lady as looks clearly aren’t everything.
+Thankfully, young Selina here isn’t buying it as she retorts, “What good’s it done you?”
+Even Selina recognizes the flaw in being just a surface-minded lady as looks clearly aren’t everything.
 Barbara could learn a lot from her, but I don’t expect a mental awakening any time soon.

 (A).
 You’re probably better off not doing so.